Gene drive: Mechanism

 In sexually-reproducing species, most genes are present in two copies (which can be the same or different alleles), either one of which has a 50% chance of passing to a descendant.
-By biasing the inheritance of particular altered genes, synthetic gene drives could spread alterations through a population.
+By biasing the inheritance of particular altered genes, synthetic gene drives could more effectively spread alterations through a population.

+Typically, scientists insert the gene drive into an organism's DNA along with the CRISPR-Cas9 machinery.
+When the modified organism mates and its DNA mixes with that of its mate, the CRISPR-Cas9 tool cuts the partner's DNA at the same spot where the gene drive is located in the first organism.
+The cell repairs the cut DNA by copying the gene drive from the first organism into the corresponding spot in the DNA of the offspring.
+This means both copies of the gene (one from each parent) now contain the gene drive.

 Molecular mechanisms

 At the molecular level, an endonuclease gene drive works by cutting a chromosome at a specific site that does not encode the drive, inducing the cell to repair the damage by copying the drive sequence onto the damaged chromosome.
 The cell then has two copies of the drive sequence.
-The method derives from genome editing techniques and relies on the fact that double strand breaks are most frequently repaired by homologous recombination, (in the presence of a template), rather than non-homologous end joining.
+The method derives from genome editing techniques and relies on homologous recombination.
 To achieve this behavior, endonuclease gene drives consist of two nested elements: